 With an SEO tool, you can save a pretty amount of time and money because you do not need to complete the same search engine optimization tasks manually.

 SEO tools such as Ahref, Keyword tool and SEO Booster app can greatly help you generate more keyword ideas based on exact keywords and phrases based on the ideas you come up with.

 1.3.1.
 Ahrefs is a great SEO tool

-Ahrefs, a well-known toolset for backlinks and SEO analysis, has a great number of indexes of over a trillion links that get updated regularly and thus, Ahrefs is ideal for analyzing your website for many SEO issues & monitor your SEO health.
+Ahrefs, a well-known toolset for backlinks and SEO analysis, has a great number of indexes of over a trillion links that get updated regularly, and thus, Ahrefs is ideal for analyzing your website for many SEO issues & monitor your SEO health.
 Moreover, Ahrefs is user-friendly and pretty easy to use.
-Due to the superiority in user interface and index, Ahrefs is considered one of the most popular SEO tools that marketing executives use in a daily basis.
+Due to the superiority in user interface and index, Ahrefs is considered one of the most popular SEO tools that marketing executives use daily.

 1.3.2.
 Keyword tool

 There are many keyword research tools available in the market, some of them are pretty well-known and popular, naming Keywordtool.io, Semrush.com, Google Keyword Planner.